Allan Cullimore

-Allan R. Cullimore was the 3rd President of New Jersey Institute of Technology (NJIT) from 1920 until 1947.
+Allan R. Cullimore was an American academic administrator.
+He was the 3rd President of New Jersey Institute of Technology (NJIT) from 1920 until 1947.

 Cullimore was a graduate of Massachusetts Institute of Technology.

 Prior to this Cullimore had been a member of the faculty of the University of Toledo and then the first dean of the University of Delaware College of Engineering.

 Cullimore was known to have published a book on the use of the slide-rule in 1915.